darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 - Linux ~/.vscode/extensions/darkriszty.markdown-table-prettify-3.0.0

 Available features from the command line:
-- To format a file: `npm run --silent prettify-md < input.md`.
+- To prettify a file: `npm run --silent prettify-md < input.md`.
-- To format a file and save the output: `npm run --silent prettify-md < input.md > output.md`.
+- To prettify a file and save the output: `npm run --silent prettify-md < input.md > output.md`.
 - To check whether a file is prettyfied or not: `npm run --silent check-md < input.md`.
 This will fail with an exception and return code `1` if the file is not prettyfied.

 > Note: the `--silent` switch sets the npm log level to silent, which is useful to hide the executed file name and concentrate on the actual output.

 ## Extension Settings

 The extension is available for markdown language mode.
-It can either format a selected table (`Format Selection`) or the entire document (`Format Document`).
+It can either prettify a selected table (`Format Selection`) or the entire document (`Format Document`).
+A VSCode command called `Prettify markdown tables` is also available to format format the currently opened document.

 Configurable settings:
 - The maximum texth length of a selection/entire document to consider for formatting.
 Defaults to 1M chars.
 There is no limit when running from the command line.
+- Keyboard shortcut to prettify the currently opened markdown document.
+Default: CTRL+ALT+M (CMD+ALT+M on Mac).

 ## Known Issues